A Capella Singing Group Workshop Series

 Yale Model Congress provides high school students with an opportunity to learn about and experience the American legislative system first hand.
 As part of the program, students learn parliamentary procedure, write legislation, develop research strategies, and practice public-speaking skills.
 During the annual Yale Model Congress conference, students assume the responsibilities of elected representatives and tackle the issues facing our nation, such as security, the environment, and healthcare.

-Yale New Haven Teachers Institute
+Yale New Haven Teachers Institute (YNHTI)

 Yale Online

 Yale Online brings access to professors, programs and courses to a range of people around the world, including career changers, lifelong learners, educators, and high school and college students.
-From online courses to on-campus experiences, there are a range of learning opportunities available for degree and non-degree seekers.
+From online courses to on-campus experiences, there is a broad range of learning opportunities available for degree and non-degree seekers.
 The courses are free and open to the public.

-Yale Pathways Research Internships
+Yale Pathways Research Internships (formerly Summer Science Research Institute)

 Yale Peabody Museum Annual Events